10 Frugal Living Hacks in Metro Manila

 Worst, you dried up your salary a few days before the next payday.
 So you thrive with canned goods and instant noodles.
 The bad feeling comes from the inability to save even though you have a regular job.

-In my first job, I was earning double than what my peers were taking home.
+In my first job, I earned double more than my peers were taking home.
 However, I was unable to save a single cent!
-But now I am earning less, doing the job I love, and I can proudly say that I am saving up bit by bit.
+But now I am making less, doing the job I love, and I can proudly say that I am saving up bit by bit.

-It is still a long way to financial freedom, but I have discovered the best ways to getting there.
+It is still a long way to financial freedom, but I have discovered the best ways to get there.

 1. Know Where Your Money Goes

 I was not frugal in my early 20s.
 In fact, getting past the habit of overspending was a frequent struggle.
 Thinking about my financial instability also made me depressed.

 I would always ask myself where my money was going.

 Of course, I am the only person who can answer that very question.

 After a couple of years, I can finally muster the courage to face the truth.
 I listed all my expenses.
 I started from as petty as Mentos to as big as treating my friends to the movies.
 As I check my expenditures, I realize that my lifestyle is my main burden.